Explainer: The case for Trump's impeachment - and the case against it

 The Democrats' case rests in large part on a rough transcript here of the July 25 call, in which Trump asks Zelenskiy to "do us a favor" and work with Barr and Giuliani in carrying out the investigations he sought.
 Current and former U.S. officials testified that Trump directed them to work with Giuliani on Ukraine issues, despite the fact that the former New York mayor was a private citizen.

-U.S. Ambassador to the European Union Gordon Sondland provided some of the most damaging testimony here He said he spoke directly with Trump about the effort to pressure Ukraine and said other top administration officials were involved.
+U.S. Ambassador to the European Union Gordon Sondland provided some of the most damaging testimony here before the House Intelligence Committee.
+He said he spoke directly with Trump about the effort to pressure Ukraine and said other top administration officials were involved.
 He testified that Ukrainian officials understood they would have to announce the investigations in order to get the withheld security aid.

 Trump says he has done nothing wrong, and his Republican allies in Congress agree with him.
 None are expected to vote to impeach him this week.